-Taking as territory everything from the Big Bang to the rise of civilisation, Bryson seeks to understand how we came to exist from a singularity.
-He attaches himself to a host of archaeologists, anthropologists, and mathematicians, travelling to their offices, laboratories, and field camps, to pester them with questions and apprenticed himself to their powerful minds.
+Touching on everything from the Big Bang to the rise of human civilisation, Bryson seeks to understand how we came to exist from a singularity.
+He attaches himself to archaeologists, anthropologists, mathematicians, and others to apprentice himself to their beautiful scientific minds.
+Sometimes profound, sometimes funny, and always entertaining, Bryson delivers a trivia-packed adventure though the history of science.

 "Not one of your pertinent ancestors was squashed, devoured, drowned, starved, stranded, stuck fast, untimely wounded, or otherwise deflected from its life's quest of delivering a tiny charge of genetic material to the right partner at the right moment in order to perpetuate the only possible sequence of hereditary combinations that could result—eventually, astoundingly, and all too briefly—in you." - Bill Bryson

-One hundred thousand years ago, at least six different species of humans inhabited Earth.
-Yet today there is only one—Homo sapiens.
+Authored by a renowned historian, this is a groundbreaking narrative of humanity's creation and evolution.
+As a result, Sapiens is a part-science and part-history book that explores how each domain has defined us as human beings.
+Around 100,000 years ago, at least six different species of humans inhabited Earth.
+Today there is only one—Homo sapiens.
 What happened to the others?
 And what may happen to us?

 Most books about the history of humanity pursue either a historical or a biological approach, but Harari breaks the mould by beginning 70,000 years ago with the appearance of modern cognition.
 From examining the role of humans in the global ecosystem, to charting the rise of empires, Sapiens integrates history and science to reconsider accepted narratives and connect the past with contemporary concerns.